skypjack/entt/docs/md/core.md

 Therefore, they can sometimes be even more reliable than those obtained otherwise.

-Its type defines a default constructible opaque class that is also copyable and movable.<br/>
+Its type defines an opaque class that is also copyable and movable.<br/>
-Objects of this class are generally returned by the `type_id` functions:
+Objects of this type are generally returned by the `type_id` functions:

 ```cpp
 // by type